See No Evil, Hear No Evil (1989) from Tuna and Johnny Web (Uncle Scoopy)

 Scoop's notes

-Wilder and Pryor did four films together, and the quality just kept deteriorating.
+Gene Wilder and Richard Pryor did four films together, and the quality just kept deteriorating.

 Don't believe me?
 Quick, how old is he?

-His five greatest comic roles occurred between 1968 and 1974, more than 30 years ago, and he was already in his forties when he played The Waco Kid, even though he seemed ten years younger.
+His five greatest comic roles occurred more than 35 years ago, and he was already in his forties when he played The Waco Kid in Blazing Saddles, even though he seemed ten years younger.

 1. Young Frankenstein (1974)